Really? There’s a problem with eating too healthfully?

 Social Isolation.
 When the need to control their food becomes so overwhelming that they can no longer go out to eat or share a meal with friends and family.

-• Feelings of guilt when when deviating from self-imposed strict eating guidelines.
+Feelings of guilt when deviating from self-imposed strict eating guidelines.

 If you suspect someone you know may be suffering from this eating disorder, it’s important to approach them and voice your concern in a loving, non-confrontational way in private.
 Explain why you’re concerned, remaining calm and respectful.
-Try avoiding placing blame or guilt as this may just result in them shutting you out.
+Avoid placing blame or guilt as this may result in them shutting you out.

 You may be met with denial or defensiveness, as people with eating disorders may be scared to ask for help, may not realize they need help, or may even be embarrassed.
 As difficult as it is to see someone suffering, you cannot force them to change – the decision to get help is up to them.
 However, you can let them know that you will be there for him or her, and support them when they’re ready to tackle the problem.